Suicide Prevention

 - Check if they feel unsafe at home and avoid leaving them alone during a crisis moment.

-- Know local resources in Michigan, including crisis counselors, emergency departments, support groups, and organizations like the American Foundation for Suicide Prevention.
+- Stay up to date with local resources in Michigan, including crisis counselors, emergency departments, support groups, and organizations like the American Foundation for Suicide Prevention.

 Prevention Strategies